EOFY Offer: 90% off your plan for your first 3 months

 • Appear alongside assets on the balance sheet but subtract from their value

-While you record the contra asset alongside your other assets, it always has a negative value, showing how accumulated depreciation reduces an asset's value from its original cost.
-This gives a more realistic estimate of an asset's book value.
+While you record the contra asset alongside your other assets, it always has a credit balance, showing how accumulated depreciation reduces an asset's value from its original cost.
+This gives you the asset's carrying amount or book value.

 An example of a balance sheet for accumulated depreciation